 Table 18 shows the distribution of California homes by vintage.
 About 15 percent of California homes were built in 2000 or later and another 11 percent built between 1990 and 1999.
 The majority of California's existing housing stock (8.5 million homes - 59 percent of the total) were built between 1950 and 1989, a period of rapid population and economic growth in California.
-Finally, about 2.1 million homes in California were built before 1950.
-According to Kenney et al, 2019, more than half of California's existing multifamily buildings (those with five or more units) were constructed before 1978 when there were no building energy efficiency standards (Kenney 2019).
+Finally, about 2.1 million homes in California's existing multifamily buildings (those with five or more units) were constructed before 1978 when there were no building energy efficiency standards (Kenney 2019).